open-sauced/maintainer-intro-course/your-team.md

 There are two ways to add repositories to your Insight Page:

-1. Sync GitHub organization.
+1. **Sync GitHub organization**.
 Syncing your GitHub organization is a good idea if you want a unified view of your project activities and the list of contributors to your project.
-2. Add individual repositories.
+2. **Add individual repositories**.
 Adding individual repositories is a good idea if you want to look at similar repositories to recruit team members.

 From there, you can create a list of contributors you're interested in learning more about or connecting with by selecting them from the contributors tab and creating a new list.